Newest Chapters

 Tanshi continued climbing the mountain, heading west.
 The Shaolin Temple was located at the peak of a mountain slightly west of where he was.
 The temple was founded in 496 CE by Emperor Xiaowen, the sixth emperor of the Northern Wei Dynasty (386-534 CE).
 The temple was established on behalf of the Indian monk Bátuó.1 Later, the Indian monk Bodhidharma2 meditated there for nine years, becoming the founder of Zen Buddhism.
 It was Bodhidharma who introduced sitting meditation to China.

 Tanshi passed through the pine forest and came out in front of the temple gate.
 Two young monks stood there silently.
-They wore the white robes of warrior monks, and Tanshi could sense a stern and disciplined aura coming from them, doubtless from their training.
+They wore the white robes of warrior monks.
+Tanshi sensed a stern and disciplined aura coming from them, doubtless from their training.

 “Please allow me entry,” Tanshi said, bowing to the two monks.